What Do Connected Products Really Mean?

 Industrial IoT empowers manufacturers to digitize nearly every part of their business.
 By reducing manual process and entries, manufacturers are able to reduce the biggest risk associated with manual labor – human error.

 This goes beyond just operational and manufacturing errors.
 IIoT solutions also can reduce the risk of cyber and data breaches caused by human error.
-A Cyber Security Trend report cited people as the biggest cause of cyber security breaches, with human error being the culprit 37% of the time.
-AI and machine learning-enabled programs and machinery can do much of the required computing themselves, eliminating the potential for someone to make a simple mistake, and put the manufacturer’s data at risk.
+According to the World Economic Forum’s Global Risks Report, 95% of cybersecurity threats have been traced back to human error.
+AI and machine learning-enabled programs and machinery can do much of the required computing themselves, eliminating the potential for someone to make a simple mistake and put the manufacturer’s data at risk.

 - Predictive Maintenance

 Nothing negatively impacts a manufacturing operation more than machine downtime.
-Aberdeen Research Group calculates that the average cost per hour of downtime across all manufacturing types equates to $260,000.
+Experts estimate that the average manufacturer experiences 800 hours of equipment downtime a year, which adds up to an industry-wide cost of $50 billion a year in unplanned expenses.
 What could be causing such drastic issues that manufacturers cannot operate?
-The answer is simple – lack of proper and predictive maintenance.
+The answer is simple — lack of proper and predictive maintenance.

 When maintenance in the manufacturing world is reactive rather than proactive, manufacturers are stuck trying to identify what the issue is, how it can be repaired, and what it will cost.
 With predictive maintenance powered by industrial IoT solutions, all of those issues are alleviated.